-The stock Ford clutch on the Shelby GT350 is made for stock horsepower and driving to the grocery store.
-The Mantic triple disc clutch is the answer for any big horsepower build.
-Perfect for any superchargers, nitrous or turbo builds.
+The stock clutch on the Shelby GT350 is made for stock horsepower.
+Our Mantic 9000 twin disc for the Shelby is perfect for any bolt on upgrades as well as superchargers, nitrous or turbo builds.
 The cerametallic friction material and all billet construction make it more durable yet very friendly for everyday driving.
-This is the baddest GT-350 clutch and flywheel combo on the market.
-For all the Shelby heavy hitters this won't disappoint, guaranteed!
 Pedal effort remains relatively low, approximately 12-15% increase over the OE clutch pedal feel.

 - SFI Approved 1.1

 - All Billet Construction - No Flex at High RPM

 - Lightened Steel Flywheel

 - Completely Rebuildable

 - NOTE: Capacity will vary with use and type of power adder being utilized ( NA vs Supercharger vs Nitrous / Turbo )

 Application: 2015-2019 Shelby GT350/GT350R 5.2L Voodoo